StreamCo/cloud-coding-challenge/README.md

 Please provide us with:

 1. a public URL for hitting the web server deployment.
-2. a set of read-only AWS access credentials allowing us to see the AWS resources used in the deployment.
+2. a set of read-only AWS access credentials (Access Key and Secret Key) allowing us to see the AWS resources used in the deployment.
 3. SSH key pairs for logging onto the web instances used in the deployment.
 4. any scripts, config files, manifests, recipes, or source code you used to achieve the goal above.
 5. any detailed notes, written explanations, diagrams, screen shots to help demonstrate your work.